codefellows/setup-guide/code-301/README.md

 1. Create a new, empty repository called `data-structures-and-algorithms`
 1. Clone this repository to your machine
-1. Change into the repository folder in your terminal
+1. Change into the newly-created repository folder in your terminal
-1. Execute this command from your terminal:
+1. Execute this command from your terminal, which will install a number of things for you:
    - `bash <(curl -s https://raw.githubusercontent.com/codefellows/setup-guide/master/code-301/bin/dsa.sh)`
-1. Verify that things are working properly by running a test.
+1. When it's done, verify that things are working properly by running a test.
 Enter this command:
    - `npm test`
    - You should see a message like the following, indicating that things are setup properly and tests are passing